MorganHaugen/email_dev/README.md

 #### Gmail targeting

 Sometimes gmail will overwrite the width you have set for mobile.
+This will negate that by giving gmail a set width for mobile.

 ```css
     @media only screen and (min-width: 480px) {